Publications & Presentations

 Module Format

-Each module contains a 2-3 part case narrative, handouts, an annotated bibliography, a comprehensive facilitator's (or teacher's) guide specific to the individual case, and evaluation forms.
-The materials are designed in a manner that allows teaching sessions to be conducted by either faculty or properly prepared trainees.
+Each module contains a 2-3 part case narrative, handouts, clinical pearls, knowledge questions and answers, an annotated bibliography, and a comprehensive facilitator’s (or teacher’s) guide specific to the individual case.
+The materials are designed in a manner that allows teaching sessions to be conducted by either faculty or properly prepared trainees or to be used for individual learning and remote access.
+The curriculum thus provides flexibility both in setting and timing, allowing educators to meet the needs of educating learners in the evolving era of duty hour limitations.
 The best way to understand the construction of these cases is to print one, and then use this page to guide you through each section.
+Narratives and relevant handouts can either be distributed to learners during the course of the discussion, or are available as part of a powerpoint presentation.

 Case Studies

-Case summaries and entire cases available for download can be found in the Cases and Topics section.
-From this page you will be able to view an abstract page directly through your browser.
-This page includes the case title and topic, a brief description of the content, and the educational goals and objective.
+Cases are available for download in the Cases and Topics section.
+From this page you will be able to view a brief overview of the case title and topic, as well as the educational objectives.

 Downloading Adobe Acrobat